Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 You can also make a homemade no-see-um repellent with essential oils.
 Oils like citronella, lavender, peppermint, and eucalyptus oil naturally repel no-see-ums.

-As such, apply citronella oil (mixed with a carrier oil) directly to your skin, especially on exposed areas like your ankles, wrists, and neck.
+As such, apply citronella oil (mixed with carrier oil) directly to your skin, especially on exposed areas like your ankles, wrists, and neck.

-Or, place a few drops of your essential oil of choice in a diffuser to repel these pests from the area.
+Before going outside, dab a few drops of lavender essential oil on your pulse points or clothing.
+You can also place a few drops of your essential oil of choice in a diffuser to repel these pests from the area.

 3. Hedge Shrubbery and Mow the Lawn